Learn how to make your product a success with tips from product design experts.

 Step 1: Come up with your idea and understand the market

 It makes sense that the first step to bring your product to life is to actually think of it.
-If you already have an idea, feel free to skip to the next step.
-But if you haven’t, this is for you.
+If you need help to think of ideas, read our brainstorming blog, then come back to this one.

-The first, and most important step is to make sure you do market research.
-Most people forget about this step and focus on the idea without thinking about how it will help their customers.
-This is normal, but the pros know that the most successful products serve a need in the market.
+Once you have your idea, the most important step is to make sure you do market research.
+Most people forget about this step and focus on the idea without thinking about how it will be useful for their customers.
+This is normal, but successful inventors know that the most fruitful products serve a need in the market.
 As our market research article goes into more detail, we’ll keep this simple.
 Here is a basic market research strategy:

 Understand your potential customers, clients, or users so you can make the best product for them.